Football at the 1964 Summer Olympics

 The football competition at the 1964 Summer Olympics started on 11 October and ended on 23 October.
 Only one event, the men's tournament, was contested.
 The tournament features 14 men's national teams from six continental confederations.
 The 14 teams are drawn into two groups of four and two groups of three and each group plays a round-robin tournament.
 At the end of the group stage, the top two teams advanced to the knockout stage, beginning with the quarter-finals and culminating with the gold medal match at the Olympic Stadium on 23 October 1964.
 There was also three consolation matches played by losing quarter-finalists.
 The winner of these matches placed fifth in the tournament.

 Qualification

 Regional qualifying tournaments were held.
-A riot in Lima during the decisive Peru–Argentina match resulted in 328 deaths.
+During the CONMEBOL Pre-Olympic Tournament among South American national teams, a riot in Lima during the decisive Peru–Argentina match, after Peru's equalizing goal in the last minutes was disallowed by the referee, resulted in 328 deaths, which was considered the worst football disaster in history.
+Due to the riot, further CONMEBOL matches were not played that year, except for a playoff between Brazil and Peru (won by Brazil), and Argentina qualified instead of Peru.

 16 teams qualified, and were divided into four groups: